BlackDark/prometheus_turbostat_exporter/README.md

 This Go application is a Prometheus exporter for turbostat metrics.
 It collects CPU and core statistics using the `turbostat` tool and exposes them in a format that Prometheus can scrape.

+## Dashboard

+You can use the provided dashboard in the folder `dashboards` or use this shared ones: https://grafana.com/grafana/dashboards/23537

 ## Features

 - **Prometheus Integration**: Exposes metrics via an HTTP server for Prometheus to scrape.